awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/how-fault-snapshot.md

 You will see the following behavior when an application is restored from an obsolete snapshot:
 + **Operator added:** If a new operator is added, the savepoint has no state data for the new operator\.
 No fault will occur, and it is not necessary to set `AllowNonRestoredState`\.
 + **Operator deleted:** If an existing operator is deleted, the savepoint has state data for the missing operator\.
 A fault will occur unless `AllowNonRestoredState` is set to `true`\.
 + **Operator modified:** If compatible changes are made, such as changing a parameter's type to a compatible type, the application can restore from the obsolete snapshot\.
 For more information about restoring from snapshots, see [Savepoints](https://ci.apache.org/projects/flink/flink-docs-release-1.11/ops/state/savepoints.html) in the *Apache Flink Documentation*\.
 An application that uses Apache Flink version 1\.8 or later can possibly be restored from a snapshot with a different schema\.
 An application that uses Apache Flink version 1\.6 cannot be restored\.
+For two\-phase\-commit sinks, we recommend using system snapshot \(SwS\) instead of user created snapshot \(CreateApplicationSnapshot\)\.

+  For Flink, Kinesis Data Analytics triggers intermediate savepoints during snapshot creation\.
+For Flink 1\.15 onward, intermediate savepoints no longer commit any side effects\.
+See [Triggering Savepoints](https://nightlies.apache.org/flink/flink-docs-master/docs/ops/state/savepoints/#triggering-savepoints)\.

 If you need to resume an application that is incompatible with existing savepoint data, we recommend that you skip restoring from the snapshot by setting the `ApplicationRestoreType` parameter of the [StartApplication](https://docs.aws.amazon.com/kinesisanalytics/latest/apiv2/API_StartApplication.html) action to `SKIP_RESTORE_FROM_SNAPSHOT`\.